mahebbar/MayaOnlineAPIGuide/README.md

 In RESTful APIs, the HTTP method specifies the action you want to perform and the URI specifies the resource you want to access.

+## How to use the API {#how-to-use-the-api}

+The API has its own user interface accessible from a web browser.
+This is an easy way to see resources, perform actions, and see the equivalent cURL or HTTP request and response.
+To access it, click on **API **to find the URL endpoint.**??**

 REST API uses the following HTTP methods to perform create, update, and delete operations:

 ### HTTP Methods